 Pete Wargent: Bit of both.
 We still buy properties.
 Although the last couple have been cash purchases that generate a nice rental income cashflow.
 So our portfolio LVR has been falling away quite rapidly to about 30 per cent.
 And we still buy shares.
 I see the end game as being mainly Australian equities, but in saying that we’re still accumulating on all fronts for now.

 Words of Advice

 What do you see as the main hurdles or financial traps for the average Aussie in terms of being able to reach financial independence?

 Pete Wargent: Consumer debt and spending all they earn.
 It’s Parkinson’s Law #2 (spending expands to meet income).
 And the consumer economy demands a certain lifestyle, or at least the perception of one.

 Any last words of advice for readers who are on the journey right now, from what you’ve learned along the way?

 Pete Wargent: It takes courage to tread your own path.
 But if it’s right for you, go for it with everything you’ve got, and never give up.
 Learn about the ‘hedgehog concept’ of how to choose how to earn a living.
 I reckon life’s too short to do something you don’t enjoy for too long.

-Dave: You have a new book aimed at young people and financial education, called ‘Wealth Ways for the Young’ .
-As a brief message on the topic, what do you think are the key lessons we can convey to young people to get them thinking about their future earlier, and possibly even motivated to build their own financial independence?
+You have a new book aimed at young people and financial education, called ‘Wealth Ways for the Young’ .
+What are the key lessons for young people to get them thinking about their future earlier?

 Pete Wargent: Definitely start instilling good financial habits at a young age.
 In fact, in the first chapter of my new book I listed the 20 simple things that young people need to do.
 And they are simple steps.